deLimaNicolas/nodejs-crawler/README.md

 # Logging

-##### The famous ELK stack but instead of logstash we are going to use Kafka thinking of high throughputto take this decision.
+##### The famous ELK stack but instead of logstash we are going to use Kafka thinking of high throughput to take this decision.

 # CI/CD